juanluisbaptiste/docker-otrs/README.md

 ### Major Version - EXPERIMENTAL !!!

 This upgrade option will do a major version upgrade of OTRS.
 For example from OTRS 5.0x to 6.0.x.
-The upgrade process will also upgrade installed packages from the official repository only.
+The upgrade process will also upgrade installed packages only from the _official repository_.

 To do a major version upgrade, follow these steps: